 - Rent a room in a winery and hold a special wine-themed event

 - Use an event room at a historical inn or hotel

 - Lakeside restaurants

 - Racket clubs or sports venues

 - Spas or private workout clubs

-If you want to attract quality attendees, it makes sense to provide a meal.
-But never, and I repeat never, speak while people are eating.
+If you’re going to provide food, never, and I repeat never, speak while people are eating.
 Serve salad and bread, then speak.
 Then serve the entrée.

-If the topic is an urgent current event where people will come out in droves to hear you speak, you might be able to get away with only serving coffee and dessert, but this is rare.
+If the topic is an urgent current event where people will come out in droves to hear you speak, you might be able to get away with only serving coffee and dessert.

 Effectively planning your seminar is essential to your financial success.
 Thinking through these issues, coming up with your goals and target market, and planning far in advance will help you make the most of your next seminar!